 Over the course of the day, my fellow hiking companions and I will fly, hike and jet boat through breathtaking New Zealand backcountry in Mt Aspiring National Park.
 Today, ‘my destiny’ is a hike from the Siberia Valley Hut to the Wilkin Valley.
 I’ll admit that I have no idea what to expect.
 But the chance to fly, hike and jet boat all in one day was hard to refuse, kind of like a trifecta win.

-As I jump out of the 6-seater plane, the chilly morning air hits me, and I immediately wonder if I packed enough socks.
+As I jump out of the six-seater plane, the chilly morning air hits me, and I immediately wonder if I've packed enough socks.
 Any concerns I have regarding cold feet are confirmed when our relentlessly positive guide, Lauren, informs us that the first order of business will be a river crossing through the cold, fast-flowing water of Siberia Stream.

 As we walk toward the river, we pass a small group of hikers on their way out of the valley, due to catch Will’s flight back out.
 Despite the fact that it’s cold, their day began very early, and they have just waded through a glacier-fed river, they are beaming.
 Things are looking good.

 “Think of Fiji,” Lauren offers brightly as I hesitate briefly on the banks of the Siberia Stream.
-For the first few tentative steps, my high-tech hiking boots repel the water but are soon inundated, and I smile at my naïve comment regarding gaiters.
 Lauren’s pre-crossing briefing tips and her steadying nature soon have us safely to the other side, bouncing with newfound confidence.

 River crossing accomplished, we head to Siberia Hut where Lauren gives a pre-hike briefing to run us through the schedule for the day.
 I take a peek inside the hut and am impressed by its large bunk rooms, modern kitchen, wood burner and huge, well-positioned windows that afford stunning views up the valley.
 It’s very well maintained by the Department of Conservation (DOC), who manage a network of over 950 backcountry huts and shelters dotted around New Zealand, although not all of them up to this high standard.